West Elm

 The Penn works best as a secondary seating piece rather than a primary lounging chair.
 The scale and tight-back construction make it excellent for reading, for working at a side table, for sitting upright during conversation, and for adding a designed seating option to a room that needs one.
 It is not a chair for people who want to curl up and disappear into it.
 The seat depth is moderate and the back support, while firm and comfortable for upright use, does not have the enveloping quality of a larger, softer chair.

 For bedroom use, the Penn is a strong recommendation.
 Bedrooms frequently need a small seating piece for getting dressed, for setting down clothes, or for providing a secondary sitting option when a partner is sleeping.
 Most accent chairs sold for this purpose are either too small to be comfortable or too large to fit without crowding the room.
-The Penn's proportions navigate this challenge well, and the walnut legs are visually appropriate for bedroom settings where wood tones from furniture already in the room create a warm baseline.
+The Penn's proportions navigate this challenge well, and the black metal legs are visually clean and pair well with bedroom settings where darker metal accents complement existing furniture tones.

 Construction Quality Relative to Price